athyfr/athyfr/README.md

 - Setting up an **ecommerce store** (Liberty Devices).
 I hope to increase the accessibility of Linux devices.
 - Learning and creating in Godot, including development of a more flexible local multiplayer system.

+If you want to see progress on these things, feel free to <a rel="me" href="https://social.tchncs.de/@athyfr">follow me on Mastodon!</a>

 But besides that, I put most of my time to school.
 Information is quite valuable, I understand!

 If you want to support any of these projects, feel free to donate: